qlly0630/rollup-plugin-auto-add/README.md

 ### include

 Type: `string[]`
-declare the directory of included files
+declare the directory of included files.

 ### exclude

 Type: `string[]`
-declare the file directories that are not included
+declare the file directories that are not included.

+### show

+Type: `boolean`
+if need to watch which files being matched, can be set to `true`.